Masks seem to be working to fight the virus, even as some refuse them and US deaths near 100,000 - Local News 8

 But as health experts stress the importance of wearing masks, the matter has gotten political.
 President Donald Trump has foregone face coverings in public while his presumptive rival Joe Biden has worn one, staking their ground in the partisan debate over whether masks are a paranoid restriction or a necessary precaution.

-At least 1,681,418 people in the US have been infected with the virus through Wednesday and 98,929 people have died, according to Johns Hopkins University.
+At least 1,689,145 people in the US have been infected with the virus by Wednesday and 99,674 people have died, according to Johns Hopkins University.

 The number of US deaths forecast by August has shifted to 132,000 — 11,000 fewer than projected a week ago — according to the IHME’s model, one of more than a dozen highlighted by the US Centers for Disease Control and Prevention.